Garylauchina/Prometheus-Research/README.md

 ---

-## 🎯 Two Core Beliefs
+## 🎯 Three Core Beliefs

-Before diving into what Prometheus is, let us share two fundamental beliefs that shape everything we do.
+Before diving into what Prometheus is, let us share three fundamental beliefs that shape everything we do.

 ---